jhychan/parsec-cloud-host/readme.md

 # Configure Parsec Host using PowerShell DSC
-This module configures a parsec host machine using [PowerShell Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/getting-started/wingettingstarted?view=powershell-5.1).
-Most of the work here is based off the hard work done by the author of the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).
-There is no requirement for the machine to be cloud hosted - this module can be applied to any machine you want configured as a parsec host.
+This module configures a cloud-based parsec host using [PowerShell Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/getting-started/wingettingstarted?view=powershell-5.1).
+Much of the configuration is based off the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).
+While there is no requirement for the machine to be cloud hosted, the configuration applies a number of Windows behaviour that you probably won't want on your primary machine (ie. autologon).

-# Status
+# Progress
-Still in a very alpha state, so not yet on par with the Parsec Cloud Preparation Tool.
-Nvidia driver install and parsec post-install config are the key functions still being worked on.
+This module will automatically configure Windows, install software, some drivers and configure parsec within a single reboot.
+At the next reboot your chosen account will autologon and logged-on parsec hosting session will be started and ready to accept connections.
+The GPU driver instllation steps a work in progress.

 # How to use this
 ## Build a machine
 This module has been developed to simplfy the deployment of parsec to cloud-hosted Window 10 or Windows Server 2016/2019 VMs with NVIDIA GPUs.
-However there is no hard requirement for the machine to be cloud hosted, nor for the machine to be limited to those versions of Windows and GPUs.
-The only technical requirement for this module to work correctly is that your choice of Windows must have PowerShell 5.1 or higher installed/available, and of course for Parsec's minimum requirements to be met.
+While this is not a hard requirement, for the module to work correctly your choice of Windows must have PowerShell 5.1 or higher installed/available, and of course for Parsec's minimum requirements to be met.

 Cloud provider and GPU list:
  - Azure